EOSIO/eos/docs/nodeos/installation/00_install-prebuilt-binaries.md

 [[info]]
 | It is recommended that you install or extract the package or archive contents directly to your home folder.
 The `eosio/x.y.z` folder will be created automatically, where x.y.z is the major.minor.patch version of the release.

-The EOSIO binaries will be installed under the `eosio/x.y.z/bin` folder.
+After installing or extracting, the EOSIO binaries will be located under the `eosio/x.y.z/bin` folder.